-Shareholders who are unable to attend the Annual General Meeting in person will be provided with an opportunity to submit questions to the Company online or by returning a question form enclosed with the Notice of Meeting in advance of the meeting.
-Questions received from shareholders will be collated and the Chairman will seek to address as many of the most frequently asked questions as possible during the Annual General Meeting.
+Shareholders who are unable to attend the annual general meeting in person have the opportunity to submit questions to the Company online, in advance of the meeting.
+Questions received from shareholders will be collated and the Chairman will seek to address as many of the most frequently asked questions as possible during the annual general meeting.

-The Shareholder Communications Policy is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
+The Shareholder Communications Policy is available on the corporate governance section of the Company's website.